Separation, Divorce, and Caring For Your Mental Health

 Going through a separation and divorce can be traumatic.
 It is definitely life-changing.
 Just realize that your life will return to normal once again.
 “Normal” may look different than it previously did.
 If you need help coping along the way, do not hesitate to seek help from a licensed mental health professional.
 Counseling is a great way to get support, have a non-judgmental person to talk to and get some help on decision making and next steps.

-Please reach out to Lifeologie Counseling Durham for support.
-Several of our specialists, Jordan Gale, LMFTA, Kaitlin Duren, LCMHCA, and Zakiya Futrell, LCMHCA, can provide you with support and all are accepting new client appointments at this time!
+Please reach out to Lifeologie Counseling Durham for support from our specialists, Jordan Gale, LMFTA or Kaitlin Duren, LCMHCA, who are accepting new client appointments at this time!
+Not in North Carolina?
+Find a Lifeologie therapist near you

 About Kaitlin Duren